History Of NFMC (National Federation of Music Clubs) and the WFMC (Wisconsin Federation of Music Clubs)

 Mrs. Ronald Dougan (Vera) of the Beloit Treble Clef Music Club compiled and edited the first President’s manual and served as chairman and committee member in several departments of the NFMC.
 Vera Dougan also chaired the “Youth Brings You Music” weekly radio broadcasts on the NBC Radio Network featuring talent from the state federations.
 Vera Dougan served as NFMC President from 1955-1959.
 Under her leadership many new programs were introduced or expanded such as the Crusade for Strings with Dr. Thor Johnson (of Fish Creek, Wisconsin fame) as chairman.
 Young Artist auditions were expanded to men and women’s voice; interest in American Music was furthered by making February the Parade of American Music Month (music clubs nationwide had programs of American Music throughout February); National Music Week was sponsored by the NFMC in 1959 and became solvent under Mrs. Dougan’s leadership.

-Since becoming a member of the NFMC in 1916, Wisconsin has grown: 22 Senior Clubs throughout Wisconsin are active: Meyer Studio, Bay Area Adult Music Club, Brass Bell Senior Club, Barron FMC, Cascio School of Music, Chippewa Valley Music Teachers Assoc., Great Lakes Baroque, Harmony Club of Milwaukee, J S Cable Music Studio, Lake County MC, MacDowell MC-Janesville, Madison FMC, Milwaukee Area Piano Teachers Assoc, Milwaukee Montessori School, Milwaukee Music Teachers Assoc, New Opera Appreciation Society-Rice Lake, Oconomowoc MC, Schubert Club of Kenosha, Schaum Music School, Treble Clef-Beloit, Waukesha Area SMC, and the Wisconsin Independent Club.
-All of these clubs are committed to following and supporting the programs of the NFMC such as: Parade of American Music, Hymn of the Month, Young Artist Auditions, Music Therapy, Music Education and Junior Festivals, which today is the life and heart of the WFMC.
+Since becoming a member of the NFMC in 1903, Wisconsin has grown: 20 Senior Clubs throughout Wisconsin are active: Meyer Studio, Bay Area Adult Music Club, Brass Bell Senior Club, Barron FMC, Cascio School of Music, Chippewa Valley Music Teachers Assoc., Great Lakes Baroque, Harmony Club of Milwaukee, J S Cable Music Studio, Lake County MC, MacDowell MC-Janesville, Madison FMC, Milwaukee Area Piano Teachers Assoc, Milwaukee Music Teachers Assoc, New Opera Appreciation Society-Rice Lake, Oconomowoc MC, Schubert Club of Kenosha, Schaum Music School, Treble Clef-Beloit, Waukesha Area SMC, and the Wisconsin Independent Club.
+All of these clubs are committed to following and supporting the programs of the NFMC such as: Parade of American Music, Hymn of the Month, Young Artist Auditions, Music Therapy, Music Education and Junior Festivals, Student Auditions, these programs and awards continue to be the life and heart of the WFMC.

 In 2014 Sam Ecoff and Jeanne Hryniewicki organized the first State Festival Competition in the WFMC.
 This Festival has students from across the state perform in a number of events once they have achieved a ‘Superior’ rating at their local Federation Festival.
 This has been an exciting opportunity for students to attend and participate in a state wide judged event along with the opportunity to receive monetary awards for outstanding performances.